stopdaydreaming/graphhub/README.md

 ## Cloning Down

-* To run this project, set up the GitHub token mentioned above and then clone the project.
+- To run this project, set up the GitHub token mentioned above and then clone the project.

-* Install dependencies with `$ yarn install`
+- Install dependencies with `$ yarn install`

-* Run `$ cp ./src/config/secrets.example.js ./src/config/secrets.js`
+- Run `$ cp ./src/config/secrets.example.js ./src/config/secrets.js`

-* Run `$ yarn start`
+- Run `$ yarn start`

 ## GraphiQL

 GraphiQL is one of the most popular development tools for GraphQL.
 It's similar to Postman, but focused on GraphQL.
 Let's download the [desktop version](https://github.com/skevy/graphiql-app) to get started.

+### Setting up Authorization in GraphiQL

+Click the "Edit HTTP Headers" button in thje top right corner

+Click "+Add Header"

+Under Header Name put `Authorization`

+Under Header value put `token <your token here>` with the token you created earlier.

+All of the calls will be made using the `https://api.github.com/graphql` endpoint

 Note: If you're having trouble doing that, you can use the [GraphQL Explorer](https://developer.github.com/v4/explorer/) on GitHub's site.